 The analysis of the functional annotations enriched amongst parent genes highlights key biological processes across the mouse lineage.
 We utilized both gene ontology terms and Pfam families to annotate parent gene function.
 Looking at Pfam families overrepresented amongst conserved pseudogenes we see an enrichment for housekeeping functions as illustrated by the presence of GapDH, ribosomal protein families, and zinc finger nucleases.
-These top Pfam families amongst the mouse pseudogenes closely matches those seen in the human set.
+These top Pfam families amongst the mouse pseudogenes closely match those seen in the human.
 Studying recurrent gene ontology terms supports the enrichment of pseudogenes for important biological processes with top GO terms including RNA processing and metabolic processes.
-Additionally, using the pan-genome pseudogene set to identify strain specific functional annotations can suggest hypotheses as to what cellular processes and genes might underpin phenotypic differences between the mouse strains.
-PWK is associated with strain specific GO terms for melanocyte-stimulating hormone receptor activity and melanoblast proliferation, which may play a role in the strain’s patchwork coat color \cite{10385914}.
-NZO, an obesity prone mouse strain, is characterized by a specific enrichment in defensin associated pseudogenes.
+Additionally, using the pan-genome pseudogene set to identify strain-specific functional annotations can suggest hypotheses as to what cellular processes and genes might underpin phenotypic differences between the mouse strains.
+PWK is associated with strain-specific GO terms for melanocyte-stimulating hormone receptor activity and melanoblast proliferation, which may play a role in the strain’s patchwork coat color \cite{10385914}.
+NZO, an obesity-prone mouse strain, is characterized by a specific enrichment in defensin associated pseudogenes.
 Defensins are small peptides involved in controlling the inflammation resulted from metabolic abnormalities in obesity and type 2 diabetes \cite{25991648}, and more recently described as potential markers of obesity \cite{26929193}.
-Taken together the functional analysis of pseudogenes provides an opportunity to better understand the selective pressures that have shaped an organism’s genomic content and phenotype.
+Taken together the functional analysis of pseudogenes provides an opportunity to understand better the selective pressures that have shaped an organism's genomic content and phenotype.

-Meanwhile, looking at pseudogene expression across the strains we observe evidence of both pseudogenes with broadly conserved transcription as well as some with strain specific expression.
-As additional RNA-seq datasets for multiple tissues for each strain become available future work can investigate both pan strain and pan tissue expression patterns.
+Meanwhile, looking at pseudogene expression across the strains we observe evidence of both pseudogenes with broadly conserved transcription as well as some with strain-specific expression.
+As additional RNA-seq datasets for multiple tissues for each strain become available future work can investigate both pan-strain and pan tissue expression patterns.

 This comprehensive annotation and analysis of pseudogenes across 18 mouse strains has provided support for conserved aspects of pseudogene biogenesis while also expanding our understanding of pseudogene evolution and activity.
 Integration of the pseudogene annotations with existing knowledge bases including Pfam and the gene ontology have provided insight into the biological functions associated with pseudogenes and their parent genes.
 The well-defined relationships between the strains aided evolutionary analysis of the pseudogene complements.
 The experimental and functional genomics datasets associated with these well-studied strains shed light on the transcriptional activity of pseudogenes and offer promise for future studies.